Tren al Sur: Release

 "Tren al Sur" was released on the EMI label as the first single from the album Corazones on May 7, 1990, prior to the official release of the album, and was planned to play on Chilean radio stations.
 The objective initially had complications, since it had gone six months without playing on the radio.
 In 1989, the radios had put aside Rock en español and gave importance to other genres.
 "In fact, there were new albums by Soda (Stereo) and people didn't give a damn ball", González said in an interview with the Rock & Pop radio.

 Music video

 The difficulties of recording the single caused Jorge to resort to the creation of a music video supported by producer Gustavo.
 This video "melancholic and frank" was directed by Cristián Galaz, and filmed in Estación Central in June 1990.
 After the completion of the music video, the song began to play on several Chilean radio stations.
-It was nominated for an "MTV Video Music Award" in the category "MTV International," but lost to “Oye mi Canto” by Gloria Estefan.
+It was nominated for an MTV Video Music Award in the category "International Viewer's Choice: MTV Internacional", but lost to “Oye mi Canto” by Gloria Estefan.